 2-4 ounces of meat, fish, or poultry for lunch and dinner and a half cup of vegetables.
 Measure your meat and vegetables out.
 Do not force it if you cannot eat it.
 If you cannot eat that much, that is ok.
 Start by measuring your meat carefully.
 It will allow you to cut your portions into a small bite size and get you to where you can “eyeball” your portions later.

-Soft foods and Liquid Calories will defeat the Lap-band
+Soft foods and Liquid Calories will defeat Lap-band surgery

 Drink slowly with meals